Always demand proof, proof is the elementary courtesy that is anyone’s due. —Paul Valéry, "Monsieur Teste"

 The first and biggest objection is against the reliance on acronyms.
 Sir Ernest Gowers, in his revisions to the second edition of "Fowler's Modern English Usage" (1965, p.116) traces the rise of the acronym to World War I (e.g. ANZAC; Enzed for "New Zealand;" there also was a wound dressing called Bismuth Iodoform Paraffin Paste, which British medical men called Bipp for short).
 But even then pure acronym was not the usual way of abbreviation.
 S.o.l. for "shit out of luck" was soldier slang in the Great War, but it remained three separate letters.
 Soldiers, especially the British, seemed to favor the radioman's letter-words; thus to the soldier a trench mortar wasn't a "TeeEmm," but a "toc emma," from the words wireless operators used to indicate those two letters.

 As Gowers illustrates with many examples, modern wars breed acronyms.
 The American Civil War, the first modern war, produced a vast corpus of correspondence and official papers.
 But I find scant use of acronyms in them.
 In the official records, the North's black regiments occasionally are identified as U.S.C.T. (for United States Colored Troops).
-But these usages did not transpire into the common language of soldiers or civilians, nor is there evidence that people in conversation said "You-ess-cee-tee."
-(Purists would not call even that an acronym; to them it is an "initialism.")
+But these usages did not transpire into the common language of soldiers or civilians, nor is there evidence that people in conversation said "You-ess-cee-tee" (Purists would not call even that an acronym; to them it is an "initialism"), much less *uscut or some such thing.
 Other Civil War abbreviations, such as ANV for "Army of Northern Virginia," are popular among modern writers but appear nowhere in the Official Records or correspondence.

 The insult son of a bitch is recorded from 1707; the abbreviated form SOB is on record only from 1918.
-POW for prisoner of war was first attested 1919, but it was not popularized until World War II, and according to the "Dictionary of Contemporary American Usage" (1957), it was pronounced as four letters in World War I and was not sounded as a word until World War II.
+POW for prisoner of war was first attested 1919, but it was not popularized until World War II.
+A.W.O.L. for "absent without leave" is by 1917, but according to the "Dictionary of Contemporary American Usage" (1957) it was pronounced as four letters in World War I and was not sounded as a word until World War II.
 The initialism A.S.A.P. for as soon as possible is not recorded before 1955, and it, too, turns up first in military slang.

 The word shit has a long and well-documented history, far older than any large-scale organized sea-trade in northern Europe.
 Anglo-Saxon leechdom books use scittan in reference to cattle having diarrhea.
 A Latin text from 1118 refers to "Lues animalium, quæ Anglice Scitta vocatur, Latine autem fluxus interaneorum dici potest."